dankatri/dankatri.github.io/food-in-brum.md

 - 18/81 - my favourite cocktail bar in Birmingham.
 Unique and amazing cocktails.
 - Digbrew - Smallish brewery that open up and do a taproom Friday and Saturday, in my opinion some of the best beer coming out of Birmingham at the moment.
 They also serve great pizza.
 - Island bar - cocktails and dancing
+- [__Dough @ Digbrew__](https://digbrewco.com/dough/) - As well as excellent beer Digbrew has some of the nicest pizza in Brum.
+Also they have bottomless pizza on a Thursday for £10 which is a steal.